 Eugenol in bay leaf oil has antibacterial and anti-fungal properties, making it perfect for curing infections.
 It is useful in treating flu and cold.

 Also, its anti-inflammatory properties can ease the pain of strains, sprains and joint, as well as other common aches.

 Bay leaves have a calming effect on the mind.
 Its mild sedative properties help induce sleep.
-Therefore, they can be used in the treating insomnia.
+Therefore, they can be used in treating insomnia.

 Other Benefits – External Uses

 Packed with essential vitamins, minerals and antioxidants, bay leaves can promote healthy hair and skin.
 Learn how to make simple homemade natural remedies for skin care and hair.

 Can Bay Leaves be Eaten